Kogi Election Polls: Firm Drags PDP Aspirant to Court - Vanguard News

 The aspirant is also said to have rebuffed all platforms for an amicable settlement, leaving the firm with no choice than to seek legal redress.

 Efforts made to contact the firm’s lawyer, Firsts Baba Isa were futile as at the time of this report.
-We tried to reach the respondent, Aminu Abubakar Suleiman, but his aides said he was busy with election matters in Lokoja.
+We tried to reach the respondent, but his aides said he was busy with election matters in Lokoja.

 Court documents, however, show that the respondent has been given eight days to respond or have the case determined in his absence.